(Continued from) © COPYRIGHT NOW UNBANNED PUBLICATIONS

-Never hold on to anger (or hurt!)
+Scripture forbade us to hold on to anger

 Matthew Chapter 5 is Jesus’ handbook on anger management

-Jesus’ disciples must never place themselves in a position that warrants legal proceedings against them, (Rom.
+He commanded, “Do not resist an evil person, for if anyone wants to sue you to take away your shirt, let him have your jacket also…” Jesus’ disciples must never place themselves in a position that warrants legal proceedings against them, (Rom.
 13:7-8; 1 Cor.
 6:1.)
-If it should happen that “an evil person” sues us unjustly for something minor like a shirt or jacket; these items are replaceable and really not worth all that much.
-We must abstain from arguments and troublemaking over such unimportant and minor matters, and even be prepared to suffer yet another injustice from the same person, who unlawfully took our shirt, by allowing him to claim our jacket as well.
+If it should happen that “an evil person” sues us unjustly for something minor like a shirt or jacket; these items are replaceable and not worth much.
+We must abstain from arguments and troublemaking over such unimportant and minor matters, and even be prepared to suffer one more injustice from the same person, who unlawfully took our shirt, by allowing him to claim our jacket as well.
 Such an unjust lawsuit would be provoking and insulting, but it will not damage us spiritually, emotionally, physically, or harm us financially.
 Fact remains, it will not take any skin off our backs to yield, for peace sake, to one or two minor, unfair harms!
-However, Jesus was not saying that we should allow anyone to keep on stealing and extorting from us!
+However, Jesus was not saying that we should allow anyone to keep on extorting and stealing from us!